-The HSE has released their latest figures about UK health and safety – and the results may be surprising for some.
+The HSE has released their latest figures for 2018 about UK health and safety – and the results may be surprising for some.
 The annual HSE report always makes for sobering reading.
 The good news is that health and safety standards continue to improve – but as always there is still room for improvement.
 What may be surprising to anyone unfamiliar with the state of health and safety in UK industry is which is the most dangerous industry.
 Construction, off shore drilling and mining, may all have a reputation for being dangerous, but they are still well behind one industry – farming.
 In fact, farming happens to be one of the most dangerous industries in the whole world.

 Over the course of the past 12 months, 27 people have been killed working on farms in the UK.
 This equates to fatalities per 100,000 rate of 7.6% – far higher than the all industry average of just 0.43%.

 Why is farming so dangerous?

 The isolated nature of agriculture means that farmers are often working on their own In a remote location.
 When you consider that the job involves heavy machinery and large animals, the increased risk of injury is easy to see.